Why do cats scratch?

 In the case of cats who prefer to scratch vertical surfaces, the most likely part of your furniture to be scratched is the flat tall edge.
 If your cat starts to scratch furniture, cover it right away with a piece of foil taped with some double-sided tape.
 Alternatively, the preferred scratching area can be covered with plastic wrap or contact paper gummy side up, and secured with double-sided sticky tape to keep it in place.

 The idea is for her to be repelled by the feeling of this material on her paws, and break the scratching behavior cycle.
 If you do not do this, the scent deposited by her paws will make her keep going back to the area.
 Keep the surface covered until your cat is regularly scratching her post or horizontal scratching pad.
-If the area can be dabbed with vinegar, do that before exposing the previously scratched surface of the furniture just in case the scent from your cats' claws is still lingering.

 I've found Feliway to be very effective as a scratching deterrent because the calming facial pheromones are comforting to cats.
 Those are not areas they then want to scratch, and they instead seek other spots.

 [ Lee's PussCat - heaven on a scratching tree]

 Lee's PussCat - heaven on a scratching tree